dhananjaypai08/s402/README.md

-# S402 — Decentralized API & Data Stream Marketplace
+# S402 — Agent Registry and API marketplace with paywalls

 S402 lets developers list **data-stream** and **API-based services** on **Somnia Network**, protected by **x402-powered paywalls** and on-chain payments.